Obesity and Overweight: What You Should Know

 Can being overweight or obese increase my risk for kidney disease?

 Yes.
-If you are overweight or obese, you have a greater chance of developing diabetes or high blood pressure, which are the leading causes of chronic kidney disease.
-Excess weight has also been associated with a kidney disease called focal glomerulosclerosis.
+If you are overweight or obese, you have a greater chance of developing diabetes or high blood pressure, which are the leading causes of kidney disease and kidney failure.

 What causes overweight and obesity?